enkelprifti98/metal-isometric-xepa/README.md

 ### Run the ISO installation environment setup script

 We need to install several packages to make the Rescue Mode environment ready for installing an ISO to the server.
-To do so, run the following commands to run the setup script:
+To do so, run the following command to run the setup script:

 ```
 curl -s https://raw.githubusercontent.com/enkelprifti98/metal-isometric-xepa/main/setup.sh | sh